 What happens to your property when you die?
-Succession is the law of transmission of property on death.
-Some of the topics we’ll be looking at include: the law relating to intestacy; the execution, revocation, alteration and republication of wills; the legal and equitable doctrines relating to testamentary gifts; the powers, duties and liabilities of executors and administrators; the general administration of estates including different types of grants; and family provision.
+Succession is the body of law governing transmission of property on death.
+Some of the topics you will be looking at include: the law relating to intestacy; the execution, revocation, alteration and republication of wills; the legal and equitable doctrines relating to testamentary gifts; the powers, duties and liabilities of executors and administrators; the general administration of estates including different types of grants; and family provision.
+We have a longstanding acceptance of the tradition of freedom of testation today – the right to decide what happens to your property upon your death.
+However, in more modern times that concept has been whittled away quite substantially.
+We will consider the effects of this and whether or not the changes are good for our society.

 Faculty of Law